 A brief outline of formatting is given below.
 More information can be found in the Australian Braille Authority Rules and Guidelines for Formatting Braille, 2016.
+This may differ to the rules and guidelines set by other braille authorities.

 Headings

 Headings are formatted according to their hierarchy or level, rather than according to how they appear in print.